Magnus-Harder/ML-Ops-31/reports/README.md

 >
 > Answer:

 We used pip for managing our dependencies.
-The list of dependencies was auto-generated using \verb!pip freeze > requirements.txt!.
+The list of dependencies can be auto-generated using \verb!pip freeze > requirements.txt!.
 To get a complete copy of our development environment, one could for example use conda and pip, and run the following commands:
 ```bash
 conda env create --name venv python=3.11
 pip install -r requirements.txt
 ```
+The first line creates a virtual environment named venv with python 3.11 installed in it.
+The second line takes all packages of specified version in the requirements.txt file and installs them as python packages in the virtual envirnoment.
+It is possible to use any other virtual environment manager instead of conda.
 ### Question 5

 > **We expect that you initialized your project using the cookiecutter template.
 Explain the overall structure of your**